LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Method

 The new entity set $V_i = \{\alpha_j\}_{j=1}^m$ and their associated descriptions $D_{V_i}\{d_{\alpha_j}\}_{j=1}^m$ are defined as the parent nodes of $\{C_1, C_2, \dots, C_m\}$ in the hierarchy, i.e., the nodes located at the immediate higher level in the hierarchical structure.

-In practice, the generation function $\mathcal{F}_{\text{entity}}$ is implemented by LLMs guided by a carefully designed prompt $\mathcal{P}_{\text{entity}}$, details are shown in Appendix D.1.
+In practice, the generation function $\mathcal{F}_{\text{entity}}$ is implemented by LLMs guided by a carefully designed prompt $\mathcal{P}_{\text{entity}}$.
 We prompt LLMs to produce a concise name for the new entity $\alpha_j$ and a comprehensive description $d_{\alpha_j}$ that summarizes its components.
 Each entity $v \in C_j$ is then linked to its new parent entity $\alpha_j$, forming the parent-child connections in the hierarchy.

 \paragraph{\textit{Aggregated Relation Generation.}} To prevent the formation of ``semantic islands'' at higher layers, we explicitly create new relations between the aggregated entities in $V_i$.
 This ensures that the graph remains connected and navigable at all levels of abstraction.
 For any pair of aggregated entities $(\alpha_j, \alpha_k)$, we confirm the inter-cluster relations $R_{<C_j,C_k>}$ that contains the relations between nodes that belong to the $C_j$ and $C_k$, respectively.
 Then, we constitute the inter-cluster aggregated relation $r_{<C_j,C_k>}$ by $R_{<C_j,C_k>}$.
 This paper defines the number of $R_{<C_j,C_k>}$ as the connectivity strength, $\lambda_{j, k}$.
 If $\lambda_{j, k}$ exceeds a dynamically defined threshold $\tau$, we infer that a meaningful high-level relationship exists, which is summarized by the LLM-driven function $\mathcal{F}_{\text{rel}}$.
 Otherwise, the inter-cluster aggregated relation is simply regarded as the text concatenation of $R_{<C_j,C_k>}$.